terramate-io/terramate/README.md

 ```

 We put great effort into keeping the main branch stable, so it should be safe
-to use **latest** to play around, but not recommended for long term automation
+to use **main** to play around, but not recommended for long term automation
 since you won't get the same build result each time you run the install command.

 The tool supports autocompletion of commands for *bash*, *zsh* and *fish*.
 To